vilord/Automatic-Export-to-CSV-for-Gravity-Forms/readme.txt

 == Requirements ==

-This plugin requires a WordPress install with the Gravity Forms plugin activated, running on any server that can send email.
+Requires at least WordPress 4.4 with Gravity Forms activated, running on any server that can send email.
 If you don't have Gravity Forms yet, purchase a license from http://www.gravityforms.com/